 Beautiful birdseye view of this storied English town, made famous by Chaucer and others.
-Minor repair along the right border, but generally a nice example.
+A gorgeous old color example with nice wide margins.

 Georg Braun (1541-1622) was born and died in Cologne.
 His primary vocation was as Catholic cleric; he spent thirty-seven years as canon and dean at the church St. Maria ad Gradus, in Cologne.
 Braun was the chief editor of the Civitates orbis terrarum, the greatest book of town views ever published.
 His job entailed hiring artists, acquiring source material for the maps and views, and writing the text.
 In this role, he was assisted by Abraham Ortelius.
 Braun lived into his 80s, and he was the only member of the original team to witness the publication of the sixth volume in 1617.

 Frans Hogenberg (ca. 1540-ca. 1590) was a Flemish and German engraver and mapmaker who also painted.
 He was born in Mechelen, south of Antwerp, the son of wood engraver and etcher Nicolas Hogenberg.
 Together with his father, brother (Remigius), uncle, and cousins, Frans was one member of a prominent artistic family in the Netherlands.